The Regulated Qualifications Framework (RQF)

 One of the major objectives for implementing the RQF was to introduce a single, simple, descriptive framework, to help people understand better how qualifications relate to each other, by setting consistent measures of size (how long, typically, a qualification takes to study and be assessed for) and level of difficulty.

 The transition to the RQF did not include any significant changes to the structure of the framework.
 The number of levels remained the same – Entry 1−3 and Levels 1−8.
 Previously in the QCF, the size of the qualification was expressed in Notional Learning Time (NLT) with Guided Learning Hours (GLH) as part of this.
 With the introduction of the RQF the NLT was replaced with the term Total Qualification Time (TQT) with GLH forming part of TQT.
 However this was not a major issue for AOs as the definition of TQT was similar to Notional Learning Time.
 In 2015, Ofqual published documents setting out requirements and guidance which awarding organisations must apply when describing the size and assigning levels to regulated qualifications.
-These documents support the General Conditions of Recognition and can be accessed at:
+These documents support the General Conditions of Recognition and can be accessed below:

 The Register of Regulated Qualifications

 Awarding Organisations (AOs) who want to offer regulated qualifications in England/Northern Ireland must be recognised by the Qualifications Regulators in England and Northern Ireland, (Ofqual and CCEA Regulation respectively) and meet the Regulators General Conditions of Recognition.
 Once recognised, AOs can submit qualifications (which must comply with General Conditions of Recognition) to The Register of Regulated Qualifications.
 All qualifications which are entered into The Register of Regulated Qualifications are regulated qualifications and become part of the RQF.